joewalker/gcli/docs/index.md

    TODO: Check this last part works

-3. Tell cockpit what commands to make available.
+3. Tell GCLI what commands to make available.
 See the sections on Writing Commands, Writing Types and Writing Fields for more information.

    One important thing to note is that this must be done after GCLI has